This BLOG On Transferring Lenders During The Home Buying And Mortgage Process Was PUBLISHED On September 17th, 2020

 Transferring lenders from one lender to another lender is very simple.
 There is no cost in transferring lenders.
 A lender you fire cannot charge you anything nor can they not let you not to transfer.
 Re-apply with the new lender.
 Submit all the same documents to the new lender.
 FHA and VA Appraisals can be transferred.
 If a conventional appraisal has been done, conventional appraisals cannot be transferred.
 The new lender will order a new conventional appraisal.
 Most new lenders like Gustan Cho Associates will expedite all transfers so the borrower can close in 10 business days or less.

-For more information on the content of this article and/or other mortgage-related topics, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+For more information on the content of this article and/or other mortgage-related topics, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
 Gustan Cho Associates Mortgage Group is available 7 days a week, evenings, weekends, and holidays.